-Attributes and Values Facts associated with specific entities may include specific fact types of values associate with them.
-For George Washington, we have a “Date of Birth” attribute, and a value of “Feb.
+Attributes and Values Facts associated with specific entities may include specific fact types of values associated with them.
+For George Washington, we have a “Date of Birth” attribute, and value of “Feb.
 22, 1732.”

 A Fact includes a list of sources that include the fact and from which where it was extracted, in URL, or Web address, or any other appropriate form of identification and/or location, such as a unique document identifier.

-In addition, the information associated with the fact may also include the agent type of the importer that extracted the fact.
+Also, the information associated with the fact may include the agent type of the importer that was extracting facts.
 So, this agent might be one that only imports facts from Wikipedia or the IMDB or some other site that may be used as a source of facts:

 The facts illustrated in FIG. 2(d) include an agent field that identifies the importer that extracted the fact.
 For example, the importer may be a specialized importer that extracts facts from a specific source (e.g., the pages of a particular web site, or family of web sites) or type of source (e.g., web pages that present factual information in tabular form), or an importer that extracts facts from free text in documents throughout the Web, and so forth.

 Knowledge Base Facts Include Name Facts and Propery Facts